EU Financial Complicity in LibyaN migrant abuses

 The EU has allocated €90 million to reduce migration by expanding the Libyan coast guard’s ability to stop migrant boats, providing training and equipment.
 This funding pours into Libya with no human rights conditions and no system for monitoring of its human rights impacts.
 Through this arrangement, largely implemented by Italy, the EU is facilitating and perpetuating the abuse of refugees and migrants trapped in Libya.

 On 27 April 2020 GLAN, in partnership with ASGI and ARCI, filed a legal complaint to the European Court of Auditors arguing for the suspension of funding for EU's program.
 The complaints details how, among other issues, the fund's implementing partners have failed to conduct human rights impact assessments and monitoring and therefore facilitate rights violations.
+This action was initiated by GLAN and is now under the leadership of De:Border Collective.

 Status: Filed, awaiting decision